ncannasse/hlos/README.md

 Please note that the kernel is compiled with a fixed amount of reserved data for files.
 It is defined in `kernel_main.s` and can be increased by recompiling the kernel.

+## Creating a bootable USB

+In order to create a bootable standalone USB key, you need first to install the GRUB boot loader on it.

+On windows, download [Grub 2.06](https://ftp.gnu.org/gnu/grub/grub-2.06-for-windows.zip) and run `grub-install.exe --force --no-floppy --target=i386-pc --boot-directory=X:\boot //./PHYSICALDRIVE#`.
+You need to change your drive number and physical drive number with ones that match your system (see [this tutorial](https://pendrivelinux.com/install-grub2-on-usb-from-windows/)).

+Once your GRUB USB is ready, simply use `make USB_DRIVE=X: install_usb` to copy the files to it.

+# Testing

+Testing can be done by booting QEmu directly on the usb key with `make run_usb`.
+This requires to run the command in adminitrator mode.

 ## Assembly progamming

 Starting from [this haxe commit](https://github.com/HaxeFoundation/haxe/commit/5ddfcc84f7ee27c9df14f82f27d01ddf51e92df7), you can now emit native assembly directly from Haxe using HLVM.